Updated June 22, 2021

-If you're keen to develop your stash of face masks for when you are out and about, lots of Australian brands, retailers, and charity-based organisations are now producing fashion-friendly reusable masks—and we've listed a few of our favourites below.
+If you're keen to stock up your stash of face masks for when you are out and about, lots of Australian brands, retailers, and charity-based organisations are now producing fashion-friendly reusable masks—and we've listed a few of our favourites below.

 Here's where you can buy face masks in Sydney.
 Keep in mind that stock levels will fluctuate a lot due to high demand.

 - Clear Collective | Based in the Blue Mountains, Clear Collective first launched back in 2019 when we needed masks for bushfire smoke—not global pandemics.
 They've got filtered and unfiltered masks that you can check out here.